Program

 Physical and chemical principles of sample preparation for electron microscopy; chemical methods – fixation, dehydration, infiltration, embedding, preparation of ultrathin sections, contrasting; physical methods – low-temperature processes, microwaves

 Fixation, dehydration, CPD method, metal coating, freeze fracturing, etching and freeze drying.
-Sample preparation for cryo-SEM, low vacuum SEM; correlative light-electron microscopy (CLEM), strategies for biological applications; analytical morphomics (morphology, identification, content, functionality)
+Sample preparation for cryo-SEM, low vacuum SEM; correlative light-electron microscopy (CLEM-SEM)

 Lunch

-Ultrastructural immunolabeling (imunogold), volume electron microscopy, cryo electron microscopy, analytical techniques
+Ultrastructural immunolabeling (imunogold), volume electron microscopy, cryo electron microscopy, analytical techniques, CLEM-TEM

 Coffee break